kritika1017/COSC224Lab01/README.md

 Git and GitHub Lab: Collaborative Development
-This repository showcases our implementation of Git and GitHub practices for collaborative software development.
-The lab focuses on using Git to create and manage branches, pull requests, and collaborative workflows for implementing features in a small project.
-Below is a detailed description of our work:

-Task Overview
+Tasks:

-For this lab, we decided to create a Registration Form Webpage with the following key components:
+For this lab, we decided to create a Registration Form Webpage with the following five branches:

-A registration form with client-side validation
-CSS styles for the form and the overall webpage design JavaScript for form validation
-A basic webpage layout including header, footer, and other elements Repository Structure
-We organized our project using the following branches, each dedicated to a specific feature:

-Branches and Their Features
-Registrationform
+1.Registrationform

-Includes form.html, which contains the HTML code for the registration form.
+Includes form.html, which contains the HTML code for the registration form

-This branch focused on creating the structure of the registration form. regFormcss
+2.regFormcss
 Includes formstyle.css, which contains the CSS code for styling the registration form.

-This branch focused on enhancing the form's appearance. webpageStyle
+3.webpageStyle
 Includes webpageStyle.css, which provides the CSS for the basic design of the webpage (e.g., header, footer, sidebar).

-This branch focused on creating the overall layout and style for the webpage.
-Javascript
+4.Javascript
 Includes script.js, which contains JavaScript code for client-side validation of the registration form.

-This branch handled form validation logic. webpage
+5.webpage
 Includes webpage.html, which contains the main HTML structure of the webpage.
-This branch focused on creating the basic structure of the webpage.

 Development Workflow
 To ensure a smooth development process, we followed these steps: